lingjiat/jaseci/docs/docs/learn/tour.md

 <h1 style="color: orange; font-weight: bold; text-align: center;">Key Features and Design Pillars</h1>

-This document provides a quick walkthrough of the key features and design pillars of the **Jac-lang / Jaseci stack**.
 The **Jac programming language** and **Jaseci runtime** build on Python, introducing **AI-first constructs**, **object-spatial programming (OSP)**, and **scale-native capabilities**.

-We will discuss the four foundational pillars of Jac’s design and how each pillar enables faster and more streamlined development.
+This document provides a quick walkthrough of the key features and design pillars of the **Jac-lang / Jaseci stack**, and how each pillar enables faster and more streamlined development.

-## 📘 Organization
+## Organization

 - **Part 1:** Conceptual Overview of Key Features
 - **Part 2:** Code Snippets and Detailed Descriptions

 ##  Part 1.
-Key Feature Conceptual Overview
+Overview of Key Features

 ### 1. Object-Spatial Programming (OSP)